Our Board

 ASHISH SHAH

-Ashish Shah is currently a Senior Manager at KPMG LLP with over ten years of progress experience spanning risk consulting, management consulting, strategy, and audit.
+Ashish Shah is currently a Senior Manager at KPMG LLP with over ten years of progressive experience spanning risk consulting, management consulting, strategy, and audit.
 Ashish has worked in both strategic enablement and client-service roles, where he served clients across industries ranging from financial services, law & construction, to non-profits, higher education & start-ups.

-Ashish is a Chartered Professional Accountant (CPA, CA), Project Management Professional (PMP), is certified in strategy execution from Harvard University’s Online Business School, is holds a Lean Six Sigma Green Belt in process improvement, and is a Bachelor of Business Administration graduate from the Schulich School of Business.
+Ashish is a Chartered Professional Accountant (CPA, CA), Project Management Professional (PMP), is certified in strategy execution from Harvard University’s Online Business School, holds a Lean Six Sigma Green Belt in process improvement, and is a Bachelor of Business Administration graduate from the Schulich School of Business.

 As a passionate advocate for the community, Ashish current serves as the AVP Strategy for Ascend Canada, an organization that promotes ethnic diversity across corporate Canada.
 Ashish is also the former Board Director & Treasurer for Scarborough Arts, an organization dedicated to delivering innovative programs and services that enhance the cultural life of Scarborough, Ontario.
 Ashish has also served as a volunteer with organizations like WoodGreen, TRIEC and CICS where he provided one-on-one career mentorship to newcomers to Canada from countries that include the Ukraine, Moldova, Syria, India and China.